Skip to content

 Note

-Add the label node-local-dns-injection=enabled to the namespace for the DNS cache feature to work.
+Add the label node-local-dns-injection=enabled to the namespace to enable the DNS cache feature.

 Delete ICAgent plugin (Optional)